GenesysTS/Digital-Experience-GSol/content/030-DemoStory/_index.md

  ![Reset](/images/gsol-gpe-reset-altocloud.png)

-- Login into GSol web site and logout to activate routing to your agent]
+- Login into GSol web site and logout to activate routing to your agent.